-World heavyweight champion Fury retires from boxing
+World heavyweight champion Fury is now 'here to stay'

-LONDON Britain's world heavyweight champion Tyson Fury announced his retirement from boxing on Monday at the age of 28, days after the defense of his titles was postponed once again.
+LONDON (Reuters) - Britain's world heavyweight champion Tyson Fury said he was now "here to stay" just hours after announcing his retirement from boxing on Monday.

-"Boxing is the saddest thing I ever took part in, I'm the greatest," Fury said in an expletive-filled rant on Twitter.
+"Boxing is the saddest thing I ever took part in, I'm the greatest, and also retired," Fury said in an expletive-filled rant on Twitter.

+A few hours later, however, the 28-year-old revealed he was planning to carry on fighting.

+"Hahahaha u think you will get rid of the GYPSYKING that easy!!!
+I'm here to stay. #TheGreatest just shows u what the Medea are like.
+Tut tut," he said.

 Fury, WBA and WBO and champion, had been due to defend his titles against Wladimir Klitschko in July but pulled out with an ankle injury.